 Rocky Road

 Glace Cherries

-Personally I love a glace cherry and think they add a nice punch of candied sweetness to each mouthful.
-However you can easily swap these for raisins if you’re not a fan.
+Personally, I love a glace cherry and think they add a nice punch of candied sweetness to each mouthful.
+But if you aren’t a fan, you can easily swap these for raisins or dried cranberries.

 Almonds or Hazelnuts

 Nuts are an optional extra to Rocky Road but one I love.
-Almonds or Hazelnuts are the obvious ones but you can add whatever suits your taste.
-And if you’re not a nut fan, simply switch them out for some halved Maltesers.
+Almonds or Hazelnuts are the obvious ones, but you can add whichever nut is to your taste.
+And if you’re not a nut fan, just switch them out for some halved Maltesers instead.

+Rocky Road